Entanglement dynamics in minimal Kitaev chains: Models for two- and three-site Kitaev chains

 Simpler expressions are obtained for the eigenvalues when $\varepsilon=0$ and $\Delta=\tau$.
 In this case, the even sector eigenvalues are given by

 with their corresponding normalised eigenvectors given by

-As seen, these states reflect that $\ket{\bar{E}_{e}^1}$ is a maximally entangled state between the first and last QDs in the even fermion parity sector, with the middle QD in the $\ket{0}$ state.
-In contrast, the state $\ket{\bar{E}_{e}^1}$ is a maximally entangled state in the odd parity sector, with the middle site in the $\ket{1}$ state.
-The states $\ket{\bar{E}_{e}^3,4}$ are linear superpositions of even and odd maximally entangled two-QD states, where the middle QD occupies either the $\ket{0}$ or $\ket{1}$ state depending on the parity of the entangled configuration.
-Following the same steps, the odd sector energy $\bar{E}_{o}^i$ and its eigenvectors $\ket{E_{o}^{i}}$ can be obtained for the three-site Hamiltonian in Eq.~(\ref{Odd3HMat}), see Appendix~\ref{oddDyn3sites} for further details.
-To further envisage the energies of the even and odd parity sectors in a three-site Kitaev chain, in Fig.\,\ref{energy23sites} we show them as a function of the on site energies at the sweet spot ($\Delta_{i}=\tau_{i}$) and away from it ($\Delta_{i}\neq\tau_{i}$); at the sweet spot a degeneracy occurs and PMMMs appear at the outer QDs.
+As seen, these states reflect that $\ket{\bar{E}_{e}^1}$ is a maximally entangled state of outer QDs in their even fermion parity sector, with the middle QD in the $\ket{0}$ state.
+In contrast, the state $\ket{\bar{E}_{e}^2}$ is a maximally entangled Bell state of the outer two-QD subsystem in the odd-parity sector, while the middle QD remains occupied, $\ket{1}$, ensuring that the overall three-QD system stays in the even parity sector.
+The states $\ket{\bar{E}_{e}^{3,4}}$ are linear superpositions of even and odd maximally entangled Bell states of outer QDs, where the middle QD occupies either the $\ket{0}$ or $\ket{1}$ state maintaining the chosen parity of the full Hamiltonian.
+Following the same steps, the odd sector energy $\bar{E}_{o}^i$ and its eigenvectors $\ket{\bar{E}_{o}^{i}}$ can be obtained for the three-site Hamiltonian in Eq.~(\ref{Odd3HMat}), see Appendix~\ref{oddDyn3sites} for further details.
+To further envisage the energies of the even and odd parity sectors in a three-site Kitaev chain, in Fig.\,\ref{energy23sites}, we show them as a function of the on site energies at the sweet spot ($\Delta_{i}=\tau_{i}$) and away from it ($\Delta_{i}\neq\tau_{i}$); at the sweet spot a degeneracy occurs and PMMMs appear at the outer QDs.